You often need to debug SSL/TLS related issues while working as a web engineer, webmaster, or system administrator.

 - Session reuse checks

-A quick tool to analyze what all ciphers are supported by HTTPS website.
+A quick tool to analyze what the HTTPS website supports all ciphers.
 Cipher Scan also has an option to show output in JSON format.
 It’s wrapper and internally using OpenSSL command.

-SSL audit is an open source tool to verify the certificate and supported the protocol, ciphers, and grade based on SSL Labs.
+SSL audit is an open-source tool to verify the certificate and support the protocol, ciphers, and grade based on SSL Labs.

 I hope the above, open-source tools help you to integrate the continuous scanning with your existing log analyzer and ease the troubleshooting.